Dev guideAPI Reference

 • Flag variation

-A flag configuration, including feature variations and on/off state that is delivered to the end-user.
+A flag configuration, including feature variations and on or off state, is delivered to the end-user.

 Rollout